How to Get Started with an Industrial Marketing Strategy in 2026

 Content challenges

-Content is a critical element of industrial marketing strategy, but creating it on a regular basis can seem daunting.
+Content continues to be a critical element of industrial marketing strategy, but creating it on a regular basis can seem daunting.
 In this article, we review quick wins and simple strategies for improving content over time.
 First, you’ll want to have a good idea of how your current content is performing.
 Then, you can start the process of prioritizing updates to your content to achieve continuous improvement over the long term.
-These are are the actions you will want to take:
+These are the actions you will want to take:

 • Remove content that doesn’t serve you: Remove or modify pages that rank well in search queries for a topic unrelated to your primary business and have a high bounce rate.
 This gives Google a poor impression of your website.